justinfx/minio_cleaner/README.md

 A cleanup policy can be defined, with access to the Minio cluster.
 Based on cluster size thresholds, the cleanup manager can begin deleting objects with the oldest access time, until the cluster size reduces to an acceptable value.

+## Set up

+1. Create a stream in your Nats JetStream service
+2. Set up your Minio cluster with an Event Destination, pointing at the Nats subject and stream (GET/PUT/DELETE)
+3. Enable the event for 1 or more buckets
+4. Define minio_clean config.toml with the details of your minio and nats endpoints, and the bucket cleanup policies

 ## Testing